blaenk/blaenk.github.io/provider/pages/uses-this.markdown

 ## Editor

 I used to believe that people who boasted about using [vim] were just posturing, claiming to work with a seemingly archaic terminal-based editor.
-However, a friend who first showed me his use of vim through an ssh connection many years ago --- when I was barely starting out with software development --- managed to show me the level of fluent mastery of text editing that could be achieved with the editor.
+However, a friend who first showed me his use of vim through an ssh connection many years ago---when I was barely starting out with software development---managed to show me the level of fluent mastery of text editing that could be achieved with the editor.
 A few years ago I dedicated time to really learning its vocabulary and customization.
 The result is that I feel to be in complete control over the text that I'm manipulating.
 That said, I don't engage in petty text editor wars nor do I attempt to push it on others.
 I simply use vim to my benefit.

 [vim]: http://en.wikipedia.org/wiki/Vim_(text_editor)

 ### Looks

 The truth is that the default configuration of vim is pretty ugly, and so are most of the themes it comes with.
-This shouldn't really matter --- as its benefits greatly outweigh any cosmetic qualities --- but it does matter to me.
+This shouldn't really matter, as its benefits greatly outweigh anything cosmetic, but it does matter to me.
 I use a customized version of [solarized] light; I really dislike the dark version.
 I primarily use gui versions of vim such as gvim or [MacVim] for their added benefits (e.g. wider range of bindable keys, more colors, etc.).
 My configuration files [hide the menus and toolbars], making for pretty compact windows.

 [solarized]: http://ethanschoonover.com/solarized
 [MacVim]: https://code.google.com/p/macvim/